flutter/packages/packages/image_picker/image_picker_windows/README.md

 The arguments `maxWidth`, `maxHeight`, and `imageQuality` are not currently supported.

 ### pickVideo()
-The arguments `maxDuration` are not currently supported.
+The argument `maxDuration` is not currently supported.

 ## Usage